 Vermilion Lakes Road

-Just off the Trans Canada Highway, this roadway parallels the tranquil Vermilion Lakes.
-The lakes are popular for picnicking, swimming, spotting wildlife and viewing the reflections of Mount Rundle during sunrise and sunsets.
+Just off the Trans-Canada (Highway 1), this roadway parallels the tranquil Vermilion Lakes.
+The lakes are popular for picnicking, swimming, spotting wildlife, and viewing the reflections of Mount Rundle during sunrise and sunsets.